ltw-webdev-5/curriculum/lazy-loading-images.md

           - It has `limit:2`, again, here we only want to spit two images out—these are our “must-have” images.
       - num: 14
         text: |
-          There’s new class here, `.non-critical-img`, to denote these as being “non critical” images—we’ll be using this in Javascript later.
+          There’s new class here, `.non-critical-img`, to denote these as being “non critical” images—we’ll be using this in JavaScript later.
       - num: 16
         text: |
           Notice how the `src="…"` attribute doesn’t exist any more, now it’s `data-src="…"`, this is to prevent the image from downloading.
 It can’t download unless it has an `src="…"` attribute.